What’s in a form?

 Form design is an underestimated but vital element of any research, diagnostic, or even commercial process requiring information gathering.
 Every line of a form has the potential to defeat the form’s purpose, collecting information poorly or demotivating the user with confusion or fatigue.
 How many forms have you begun filling out online just to get a free copy of X, only to abandon it when it goes on far too long or seems to demand unnecessary information?

-__By their very nature, forms are likely to face a diverse audience, calling for principles of inclusive design to build them.
+By their very nature, forms are likely to face a diverse audience, calling for principles of inclusive design to build them.
 This project stressed one of the most essential of these principles: engage all relevant stakeholders in the design process.
-Understanding the constraints of both sides of the action was essential to delivering the NYC Health Department’s HIV Prevention Program an instrument that would fully and accurately inform their program.
+Understanding the constraints of both sides of the action was essential to delivering the local health department’s HIV prevention program an instrument that would fully and accurately inform their program.
 As the front line of data collection, a well-designed form can be of immeasurable value.

 __Want to know more about how inclusive design principles can deliver better forms, user experiences, and interface?
 Contact us to get your next project off to the right start.